howen7/west-082420-classification-bakeoff/README.md

 ***It is highly recommended that after saving your predictions to csv you import the csv file with `header=False` and ensure that the file only has 1 column and the same number of rows as the testing features!***

 - You will be given **3 hours** to build your best model using the training data.
 There is a hard cuttoff at 3 hours.
 Any late submissions will not be considered.
-- Submit your your .csv file to the `#west-ds-082420` channel as a comment to the message from the `Bakeoff Bot` before time is up.
+- Submit your .csv file to the `#west-ds-082420` channel as a comment to the message from the `Bakeoff Bot` before time is up.
 Any submissions after the 3 hour deadline will be evaluated, but not included in the judging.

 ## Metrics
 Test results will be scored by F1-score.
-The group which submitted the predictions with the highest F1-score will be announced Monday morning.
+The group which submitted predictions with the highest F1-score will be announced Monday morning.
 As a reward, they will receive a round of applause.

 ## Share
 - After submission, push your repo with your work to your forked repo!
 In this way, your peers will be able to gain valuable wisdom from the different tactics employed!